 - 1. Material weakness(es) identified?
 No - 2.
-Significant deficiencies identified that are not considered to be material weakness(es)?
+Significant deficiencies identified?
 None reported - 3.
 Type of auditors' report issued on compliance for major programs?
-Unqualified - Any audit findings disclosed that are required to be reported in accordance with Section 510(a) of OMB Circular A-133? - No - 5.
-Identification of major programs: United States Department of Transportation Cluster Federal Transit Administration Capital and Operating Assistance Formula Grants (CFDA No. 20.507). - 6.
-Dollar threshold used to distinguish between type A and type B programs was \$601,334. - 7.
+Unmodified - 4.
+Any audit findings disclosed that are required to be reported in accordance with Section 510(a) of OMB Circular A-133?
+No - 5.
+Identification of major programs: Federal Transit Administration Formula Grants (CFDA No. 20.507). - 6.
+Dollar threshold used to distinguish between type A and type B programs was \$300,000 - 7.
 Auditee qualified as low-risk auditee?
 Yes